devanup/devanup/README.md

 👨‍💻 **Full-Stack Developer**
 🔭 **Building Innovative Web Applications** <br/>
-🚀 **Projects**: Working on innovative web applications and AI solutions (some projects are in progress and will be shared soon).
+🚀 **Projects**: Working on innovative web applications and AI solutions (some projects are in progress and will be shared soon)

 I'm Anup, a Full-Stack developer based in New York.
-I specialize in building high-quality web applications and have a strong foundation in both front-end and back-end development.
+I specialize in building high-quality web applications and have a strong foundation in both front-end and back-end development

 <!-- ## 🌐 Socials: -->